sandeep2409-gitch/chatbot_with_ollama/README.md

 - **Python 3.10+**
 - **Docker** installed
 - **Ollama** installed and running locally
 - Model pulled
+- Minimum 8gb of ram required
+- ~~10 gb of storage is required

 ### Pull the Model:

 ```bash
 ollama pull llama3.2:3b
 ```
-If you want a different model (like gemma:2b or phi3), replace the model name accordingly.
+If you want a different model , replace the model name accordingly.
 ---

 ## Setup and Run